City Guide for: Machico, Portugal

 Santana

-Famous for its traditional A-frame houses with thatched roofs, Santana offers a glimpse into Madeira's rural past.
-Explore the charming village, visit the Madeira Theme Park, and enjoy the scenic landscapes of the surrounding mountains.
-It's a great place to experience the island's unique cultural heritage.
+Santana is famous for its traditional A-frame houses, known as "Casas de Santana."
+These colorful, triangular houses are a unique architectural feature of Madeira and offer a glimpse into the island's past.
+Explore the village, visit the Madeira Theme Park, and enjoy the scenic beauty of the surrounding countryside.

 Travel Time